isomerpages/gb-assist/pages/solutionrepo/solution162.md

 ---
-title: COVID-19 Support Aptsys Queue Manangement System on Premise Version 1.0  - Package A
+title: ABSS Premier Version 23 - Package D Advanced with E-Invoicing (3-Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution162
 ---

 #### Description

-Aptsys Queue Management System is a cloud platform system that enables efficient and productive management of queues.
-It provides both browser-based and SMS alert features that enable users to get notified in-advance before their queue number is called.
+Formerly known as MYOB, ABSS Premier is designed to help SMEs take care of your transactions and business in a simple and easy way.
+Besides AR, AP, GL, Inventory, Banking & GST all seamlessly integrated, ABSS Premier also integrates with local bank, IRAS GST portal & PEPPOL e-invoicing network.
+ABSS Premier features multi-currencies, project & departmental costing, multi-warehouses dedicated to making your business work and access to updates about your accounting and business operation with ease

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Aptsys_QMS_Covid_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/APSCOM_SOLUTIONS_20190039_Annex_3_20200625145347_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria